Richard Price (poet): Career

 In 2016 he published Is This A Poem?
 (Molecular Press), selected essays on lyric poetry, little magazines, and artist's books.

 In 2017 his collection Moon for Sale (Carcanet) was published and subsequently shortlisted for the Saltire Society's Poetry Book of the Year.
 That year his collaboration with the artist Ronald King, Sedna and the Fulmar was also published, by Circle Press.
 Its focus on an episode in the Inuit spiritual world would be amplified later in his next Carcanet collection The Owner of the Sea: Three Inuit Sequences Retold (Carcanet, 2021).

+In 2017 he convened meetings with artists Egidija Čiricaitė and Sophie Loss, and British Library curator Jeremy Jenkins, which led to the Artists Books Now series of live events at the Library, 2018-2019, where book artists presented their books in front of an audience and discussed their work.

 In 2018 he collaborated with the artist Julie Johnstone to produce the satirical work, Digital (essence press).
 At this time he began to work with Roberto Sainz de la Maza who composed the music, produced and played on the resulting album by The Loss Adjustors, The World Brims (2020).
 It features Price on vocals with the singer Elisa de Leon.
 All of the lyrics are written by Price, with many of the tracks based on poems in Moon for Sale as well as on newer, uncollected work.

+In 2021 The Owner of the Sea was published, becoming a Scotsman Newspaper Book of the Year.
+In 2022 he collaborated with the artist Simon Lewandowski on a book of poems and images examining the life of dating apps, Tinderness (Wild Pansy Press).
+This was followed by Late Gifts (Carcanet, 2023) a collection centred on the relationship between a father and a son.

+In 2024, after 36 years at the British Library, he took early retirement to concentrate on his writing career.